Current trends and future directions in event-based control: Performance sampling rate trade-off

 Note that, by inserting $n=1$, we obtain the result from \cite{astrom1999comparison}.
 Furthermore, this result matches our expectation that the optimal ETC scheme described in the previous subsection generates a performance advantage when compared to the best periodic controller.
 However, we have now obtained a framework that does not require us to solve the optimal design problem for ETC, but instead allows us to evaluate the benefits of suboptimal event-based control designs as well.
 In \cite{Goldenshluger2017}, this is explicitly pointed out, stating that a pragmatic approach to circumventing the optimal stopping problem is to find schemes that outperform the best periodic controller for the same expected inter-event time.

 A simulation-based consistency examination for a self-triggered discounted linear quadratic control problem can be found in \cite{gommans2014self}.
 Consistent ETC design schemes for various setups have been considered in \cite{Antunes2018,Balaghiinaloo2021,Balaghiinaloo2022}.
 These works have considered discrete- and continuous-time setups, mostly for linear (stochastic) systems, and consistency with respect to different performance measures yielding (in parts strict) LQ-, or $\ell_2$-consistency.
+A consistent absolute threshold triggering rule for a periodic ETC scheme and linear stochastic system is presented in \cite{Khashooei2018}.
 In \cite{Brunner2018}, the authors propose an infinite horizon LQ-consistent ETC design for a stochastic triggering rule for discrete-time LTI systems under Gaussian noise and state feedback, preceding the optimal controller design for the analogous output feedback setup in \cite{Demirel2019}.
 Strict LQ-consistency of an event-based control scheme for an LQG setup is examined in \cite{Yu2022}.
 Moreover, in the $H_\infty$ context, consistency is shown in \cite{Mi2022}.